knudhansen/bash/bin/readme.md

 ```

 ### Limitations;
-* The commands have to take the files as the last argument
+* The commands have to take the files as the last argument.